FEDERAL

 X

-RNL and Haselden were selected to expand the recently completed Research Support Facility (RSF).
-As the team that designed and constructed the original RSF, a commercial prototype for high-performance, large-scale office buildings, RNL and Haselden were uniquely qualified to build upon the ultra-efficiencies of the existing two-wing facility.
-The RSF Expansion serves as a complement to the LEED Platinum, net-zero energy design of the original structure.
-The Expansion is scheduled to complete in October 2011 and will offer space for 500 additional NREL and DOE staff.
+RNL and Haselden were selected for this expansion to the recently completed Research Support Facility (RSF).
+This same team also designed and constructed the original RSF which is a commercial prototype for high-performance, large-scale office buildings.
+The RSF II serves as a complement to the LEED Platinum, net-zero energy design of the original RSF building.
+It is scheduled for completion in October 2011 and will offer space for 500 additional NREL and DOE staff.

 • 6% more efficient roof-top photovoltaic panels